-How can you take advantage of your themes in different situations?
+How can you take advantage of your Strengths in different situations?

-The Theme Advantage report in Cascade helps a client find practical applications for their themes.
-The worksheet enables them to explore the wider aspects of their themes for specific situations.
+The Strengths Advantage report in Cascade helps a client find practical applications for their Strengths.
+The worksheet enables them to explore the wider aspects of their Strengths for specific situations.

 Choose from the wide variety of topics to find the most suitable worksheet.
 Think about what will help them with collaboration or being more effective in their team.
 Perhaps something to do with their personal management or the way they lead others.